 The Infinite Prevention System - The game knows when you're trying to pull off a proper infinite combo (a.k.a. a loop) and allows the player being hit to burst out of it.
 At the same time, the system is lenient enough that players can rack up huge extended combos as long as they don't start repeating themselves.

 Unblockable prevention - The game knows when you've been put in a true unblockable situation, where blocking one attack means getting hit by another, and requires you to only block one (whichever hits first, or either one if they would hit at the same time).
 At the same time, the game allows for "hard-to-blockables" — where it seems that you're faced with a true unblockable situation, but you can actually block both attacks if you time it right.

-The game requires you to hold Start to pause the game in any form of PVP.
+The game requires you to hold Start for a couple seconds to pause the game in any form of PVP.
 This is necessary to prevent the players accidentally pausing the game in the middle of a tournament match, which is frequently grounds for disqualification, though it's just as appreciated by Button Mashers.

 360 detection - The game recognizes when you are inputting a 360 motion, which usually ends with an up direction.
 This can end with the character jumping and attacking instead of performing a special throw (as the motion usually requires) if you're not fast enough.
 So instead, the game keeps you on the ground as seen here, to make intended 360s easier to perform.
 Furthermore, Fukua's 360 detection only activates when her team's super meter is at maximum, as her 360 move is her rarely used level 5 Blockbuster and part of her gameplay revolves around quickly throwing air fireballs, which can be problematic if she can't jump.